Tetramorium immigrans: Community effects and urban selection

-Range Expansion, and Evolutionary Dynamics
+Range expansion and evolutionary dynamics

+A mass of Tetramorium immigrans ants amongst each other.

 In urban arenas, T. immigrans is better able to expand its range due to the altering climate conditions.
 Cities are great at trapping heat, so this allows the species to survive in a place that would normally be too cold and have increased fitness, expanding their realized niche.
-Genetic testing has also uncovered distinct genetic t. immigrans sub-clusters in distant locations.
+Genetic testing has also uncovered distinct genetic T. immigrans sub-clusters in distant locations.
 These sub-clusters, when tested, appeared to be unexpectedly genetically similar even though theoretically it should be the opposite.
 This indicates possible accidental human-mediated dispersal, which has inadvertently expanded the species's range.

 Urbanization greatly influences cross-species contact.
 There are studies referencing hybridization between T. immigrans and T. caespitum.
 Urban areas act as ecological contact zones by removing natural barriers and concentrating species in places where they wouldn't normally meet.
 Human disturbance modifies evolutionary landscapes, creating novel selective pressures and more opportunities for gene flow.
 With more gene flow comes new alleles, which better help T. immigrans adapt to urban environments.
+Additionally, T. immigrans in North America have been found to have exceptionally low levels of genetic diversity, with researchers speculating they descend from a similar lineage around two centuries ago.
+However, there is no detection of inbreeding amongst the species, which is a typical attribute for an invasive ant species.